 Link: FULL PREVIEW film

 The project was made possible by ZK/U - Zentrum für Kunst und Urbanistik, the initiators of the Artist Dis-Placement Residency in the framework of the Artecitya project.
-Co-funded by the Creative Europe Programme of the European Union, the Berlin Senate Department of Culture and Europe and the Israel Lottery Council for Culture and Arts.
+Co-funded by the Creative Europe Programm of the European Union, the Berlin Senate Department of Culture and Europe and the Israel Lottery Council for Culture and Arts.

 Director of photography and lighting: Itai Vinograd; lighting assistant: Stefan Blahut; Sound and image editor: Daphna Keenan; Music samples: Buddy Rich’s “Caravan,” 1961; Pyrotechnics: Steffen Hänel, the Berlin Fire Brigade; Lighting equipment: Electric-Sun Film Service; Color grading: Aviv Kosloff